zhiburt/scc/README.md

 cargo run main.c
 ```

-There's a script which imitates the machure compiler to generate binary imidiately.
+There's a bash script which imitates a mature compiler to generate binary.
 The command below will produce binary file.

 ```